Advanced Medium Combat Aircraft: Production partner selection

-On 18 June 2025, the EOI was released by ADA which is meant to shortlist Indian companies for prototype development, flight testing, and certification of the AMCA.
-The document calls for 'reputed' Indian companies which are compliant with Indian laws and are experienced in the Aerospace and Defence Sector.
+On 18 June 2025, the EOI was issued by ADA meant to shortlist Indian companies for prototype development, prototyping, flight testing, and certification of the AMCA.
+The document invited 'reputed' Indian companies which are compliant with Indian laws and are experienced in the Aerospace and Defence sector.
 The bidder has to establish dedicated facilities for series production of the aircraft.
-The bidder has to complete the development, prototyping, flight test and certification of the AMCA within eight years of signing the contract and should be capable of setting up a production line for serial production of AMCA independently.
-While the deadline of responding to the EOI is 16 August, before which a pre-EOI meeting is scheduled for the first week of July.
+The bidder has to complete the complete AMCA development cycle within eight years of signing the contract and should be capable of setting up a production line for serial production of AMCA independently.
+A pre-EOI meeting was scheduled for the first week of July while the deadline to respond was 16 August.

-According to a report published on 13 September 2025, multiple prospective competitors have expressed dissatisfaction with the eligibility criteria outlined in the EOI.
-One of the criteria is revenue-to-order book ratio which ensures that a large share of aeronautical projects are not taken up by any single entity or to prevent monopolisation.
-HAL has written to ADA that this financial performance-related requirement is biased against the company and necessitates the formation of a consortium or a joint venture with a private firm to qualify.
+As per a report from 13 September 2025, multiple prospective competitors had expressed dissatisfaction with the eligibility criteria outlined in the EOI.
+One such criteria was revenue-to-order book ratio which ensures that a large share of aeronautical projects are not taken up by any single entity or to prevent monopolisation.
+HAL had written to ADA that this financial performance-related requirement is biased against the company and necessitates the formation of a consortium or a joint venture with a private firm to qualify.
 A company can be financially eligible to participate in the programme only if its order book is less than three times its revenue.
-However, in case of HAL, the order book is eight times its revenue.
+However, the order book of HAL was eight times its revenue.

-Meanwhile, private companies have argued that it is difficult to compete against HAL since the government has heavily invested in HAL's infrastructure over the years while the private firms would have to develop everything from scratch.
+Meanwhile, private companies had argued that it was difficult to compete against HAL since the government has heavily invested in HAL's infrastructure over the years while they would have to develop everything from scratch.
 They also maintained that the technical parameters should be designed to enable equitable competition.
 The ministry, however, assured that most of the infrastructure necessary for the prototype development will be provided by ADA.